Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Method

 \section{Method}

-We determine the parameters in the TCFM, Eq.~(\ref{eq:tcfm}), by fitting the ARPES data \cite{palczewski10}, which shall be presented in Sec.~\ref{sec:arpes}.
+We determine the parameters in the TCFM, Eq.~(\ref{eq:tcfm}), by fitting the ARPES data \cite{palczewski10}, which will be presented in Sec.~\ref{sec:arpes}.
 Then, the self-energy for the $c$ fermion is obtained through Eqs.~(\ref{eq:snor}) and (\ref{eq:sano}), with additional contributions (background and MFL components) mentioned above.
-With using this self-energy, the Green's function for the $c$ fermions,
+With this self-energy, the Green's function for the $c$ fermions,

 is given as Eq.~(\ref{eq:nambu}) in Appendix \ref{sec:method_detail}.
 Then, the spectral function $A(\kk,\omega)$ and the density of states (DOS) for $c$ fermions can be derived from $G(\kk,\omega)$.
-See Appendix \ref{ssec:sig} for technical details
+See Appendices \ref{ssec:sig} and \ref{ssec:fit} for technical details.

 While the ARPES and STM offer information about $A(\kk,\omega<0)$ and the DOS, the QPI measures the local ($\rr$-dependent) differential conductance,